 Fun facts about the Isle of Syke

 - It is the second-largest island in Scotland.
-There are currently around 12,000 people living on the Isle of Skye full-time, and the majority of those residents live in the villages dotted along the coastline.
+There are currently around 12,000 people living on the Isle of Skye full-time, and most of those residents live in the villages dotted along the coastline.

-- Portree is the capital of Skye, and much like the rest of the island, it is pretty sparse when it comes to population.
+- Portree is the capital of Skye, and much like the rest of the island, it is sparse regarding population.
 You’ll only find around 2,500 people living here.

 - Isle of Skye’s main economic trades are tourism, whiskey, and agriculture.

-- The Isle of Skye is famous for its whiskey.
-You’ll be able to take tours of Talisker, for example, which is one of Scotland’s most famous distilleries and whiskey brands.
+- The Isle of Skye is famous for its whisky.
+You’ll be able to take tours of Talisker, for example, which is one of Scotland’s most famous distilleries and whisky brands.

 - Aside from giants, other mythological creatures rumored to live on the island are fairies and selkies (seal folk that changes from human to seal form by shedding their skin).

 - 007 was born here.
 The Isle of Skye is where author Ian Fleming created the character of James Bond.
 It’s also where some of the movie Skyfall, the 23rd Bond movie, was filmed.